henrikkirchmann/z_anonymity_pm/README.md

 Make sure you are using **Python 3.11** to run the scripts.

 Install all required packages using the [`requirements.txt`](requirements.txt) file.

-### Dataset Preparation

-1. Download the datasets in XES format from the provided sources
-2. Compress them using gzip (`.xes.gz` format)
-3. Place them in the `data/input/` directory with the exact names shown above

 ## Reproducing Paper Experiments